-- 247. (1) An application to extend the time for lodging a petition of appeal must be made in writing to the Registrar and be supported by an affidavit specifying the grounds for the application. - (2) The Supreme Court may summarily reject an application of the kind mentioned in subsection (1) without hearing the applicant or the applicant's advocate if, on perusing the supporting affidavit, it is of the opinion that no grounds for granting the application are disclosed.
+- 247. (1) An application to extend the time for lodging a petition of appeal must be made in writing to the Registrar and be supported by an affidavit specifying the grounds for the application. - (2) The Supreme Court may summarily reject an application of the kind mentioned in subsection (1) without hearing the applicant or the applicant's advocate if, on perusing the supporting affidavit, it is of the opinion that no grounds for granting the application are disclosed. - (3) An appellant may, at any time after having lodged a petition of appeal or an application to extend the time for lodging such petition, abandon the appeal by giving notice in writing of such abandonment to the Registrar, and upon such notice being given the appeal is deemed to have been dismissed by the Supreme Court.

-&lt;sup>9 See the Supreme Court (Fees) Rules published under the Superior Courts (Appeals and Forms) Ordinance, 2017
+18 See the Supreme Court (Fees) Rules published under the Superior Courts (Appeals and Forms) Ordinance, 2017